Flush PPM cache

 sh ./kRunCacheManager.sh [<URL>] <cache number>

-server.conf.
-You can pass multiple RMI urls, separated with semicolons (;), and it will connect to the first running one.
-It is safe to omit this parameter unless you want to connect to a specific PPM node, for example to reset cache statistics or request a garbage collection.
+If omitted, it connects to the first running RMI_URL defined in the server.conf file.
+You can pass multiple RMI urls, separated with semicolons (;), and it connects to the first running one.
+It is safe to omit this parameter unless you want to connect to a specific PPM node.
+For example, to reset cache statistics or request a garbage collection.

-ksc_flush_cache is a PPM special command that can be invoked from any command step (workflow step, PPM report command step, and so on.).
+ksc_flush_cache is a PPM special command that can be invoked from any command step, such as workflow step and PPM report command step.

 For details, see ksc_flush_cache.